Morty Buckles

-Morty Buckles is an American racing driver.
+Morty Buckles (born 1971 or 1972) is an American racing driver.
 An African American, Buckles was a member of NASCAR's first Drive for Diversity class after cutting his teeth at the regional racing level.
 In 2006, Buckles planned to race in the ARCA Racing Series and Sprint Cup Series with a team owned by former NFL wide receiver Terance Mathis, but the deal ultimately fell through.
 Buckles has a degree in mechanical engineering from Southern Polytechnic State University, and has served as an instructor at the Richard Petty Driving Experience.

 History

 Early career

 Buckles began racing go-karts at age six.
 Driving in the World Karting Association, he won 22 races in his first year and 161 out of 252 total starts.
 For much of his career, he had to race out of his own pocket, getting the most out of second class equipment and holding his own with local legends.
 Buckles calls the son of Wendell Scott, Wendell Scott Jr. his mentor.
 From 1995 to 1998, Buckles drove in the Sportsman and Late model divisions at Lanier Raceplex.
-In 1999, he competed in seven PARTS Pro Truck events at Concord Speedway, earning several top 5s and the "Hard Charger" award for passing the most trucks in a race.
+In 1999, he competed in seven PARTS Pro Truck events at Concord Speedway, earning several top-fives and the "Hard Charger" award for passing the most trucks in a race.
 In 2000, he attended the Skip Barber Racing School and was the fastest in his class.

 In 2001, Buckles drove a Pontiac Late model in the NASCAR Weekly Racing Series for the Miller Racing Group, run by black owners Leonard W. Miller and his son Leonard T. Miller.
 According to the junior Miller, Buckles possessed the talent "to be the next Dale Earnhardt," but that he needed "5,000 practice laps" to be ready for the Cup Series.
 In January, the team signed a one-year contract with Dr. Pepper, with the sponsorship rumored to be as high as $100,000.
 The deal involved the Rev. Jesse Jackson and his Rainbow/PUSH initiative.
-Buckles reached victory lane in July at Coastal Plains Speedway, the first black driver to win a NASCAR sanctioned event since Wendell Scott's legendary win (though Darrell Wallace Jr. would go on to get the first series win in one of the three national series since Scott in 2013).
+Buckles reached victory lane in July at Coastal Plains Speedway, the first black driver to win a NASCAR sanctioned event since Wendell Scott's legendary win (though Bubba Wallace would go on to get the first series win in one of the three national series since Scott in 2013).
 After his victory, Morty was sent "straight to the podium...as other competitors 'waved rebel flags at [him] in defiance.'"
 Overall, Buckles finished in the top ten in 80 percent of his races.

 Buckles participated in an ARCA Racing Series test session at Daytona International Speedway in December 2001 for Bobby Gerhart in a number 7 Chevrolet.
 He clocked in at 50.356 seconds (178.727 mph), 19th fastest.
 Rich Woodland Jr. would ultimately drive the car at the Daytona season-opener for 2002.